 Rural Rubbish & Recycling

 Not all rural residents will have their kerbside rubbish picked up outside their front gate.
-Click here (370KB pdf) to locate your collection point on the map.
+Click here (PDF file, 370.1 KB) to locate your collection point on the map.
 Please also note both the date and direction that the collection truck is travelling.

 If you do not live on a collection route, click here to find the nearest drop off point and collection day.

 All rubbish must be in Council blue bags and outside in the correct location before 7:30am.
 Bags placed on the opposite side of the road to direction of travel will not be uplifted.

 A number of bulk rubbish collections take place around the District.
 To see when it is happening around you please check out the Bulk Refuse Collection Calendar (PDF file, 95.9 KB).
 All collections start at 9am.

 Āpiti - Watsons Road, Āpiti - Google Map

 Halcombe - 46 Willoughby Street, Halcombe - Google Map